 Participates, organizes and conducts pre-bid conferences for purposes of fostering competitions, gaining both end-user and vendor input, explaining bid and contract requirements and correcting possible ambiguities.

-Monitors, evaluates and forecasts economic and market conditions to determine proper actions relative to state contracts which will best serve the economy and supply needs of City-Parish agencies.
+Monitors, evaluates, and forecasts economic and market conditions to determine proper actions relative to contracts which will best serve the economy and supply needs of City-Parish departments/agencies.

-Provides close regulatory supervision over City-Parish agencies/departments by providing direction, training and guidance to administration, department heads and staff in problem resolution concerning contracts or projects and explanations of current procurement laws, policies and procedures.
+Provides close regulatory supervision over City-Parish agencies/departments by providing direction, training, and guidance to administration, department heads, and staff in problem resolution concerning contracts or projects; explains current procurement laws, policies, and procedures.

 Works with City-Parish administrators, high level officials in private industry, governmental bodies and other personnel to solve problems associated with purchases and contracts; serves as a specialist in city wide procurement of commodities and services.

-Responsible for adhering to all safety rules, procedures and practices and use personal protective equipment and devices provided as a condition of employment, if applicable.
-Also responsible for making safe work practices a part of all operations
+Responsible for adhering to all safety rules, procedures and practices and use personal protective equipment and devices provided as a condition of employment; also responsible for making safe work practices a part of all operations

-Approves emergency purchases for agencies of the government; prepares change orders for purchase orders.
+Reviews and recommends approval of emergency and other non-competitive purchases for agencies of the City-Parish; prepares change orders for purchase orders.

-Assists with the planning, organizing and conducting of workshops and seminars to inform City-Parish agencies and vendors of procurement and public bid laws.
+Assists in planning, organizing, and conducting workshops and seminars to inform agency personnel and vendors on all procurement laws, policies, and procedures.